YinJC/uk-tex-faq/FAQ-whatengine.md

----
-layout: page
-title: Am I using PDFTeX, XeTeX or LuaTeX?
+# Am I using PDFTeX, XeTeX or LuaTeX?
----

 You often need to know what ''engine'' your macros are running on (the engine is the TeX-derivative or TeX-alike processor that